Istituto Poligrafico e Zecca dello Stato: Anti-counterfeiting and traceability

-Products that are fundamental to protecting public health such as pharmaceutical security seals, tobacco tax stamps, and designation-of-origin (D.O.) wine seals for the grape-wine supply chain are produced by IPZS using complex printing techniques and are equipped with sophisticated systems to guarantee the authenticity of a product's origin and its traceability throughout its entire life cycle.
+Products that are made for protecting public health such as pharmaceutical security seals, tobacco tax stamps, and designation-of-origin (D.O.) wine seals for the grape-wine supply chain, are produced by IPZS using complex printing techniques and are equipped with sophisticated systems to guarantee the authenticity of the origin of a product and its traceability throughout its entire life cycle.

 As a joint initiative between IPZS and the Banco d'Italia, in 2018 the subsidiary Valoridicarta S.p.A. was established to produce, under an in-house providing model, special security papers and security and/or anti-counterfeiting elements/products, with particular reference to banknote paper and identity documents.

 In 2024, IPZS promoted the "Made In Italy Innovation Challenge" in collaboration with Codemotion, a hackathon aimed at developing technological solutions to protect "Made in Italy" products.
 The winning project, Checkmate, combined blockchain, artificial intelligence, and physical security features to improve traceability and ensure product authenticity.